What is Boswellia?

 How Can I Utilize the Side Effects of Boswellia?

 A Healthcare Professional's Nutrition company called Metagenics developed a dietary supplement called Inflavonoid Intensive Care, featuring Boswellia extracts, in combination with bioavilable curcumin and xanthohumol and Ginger.
-With 120 capsules per container, these capsules can help support the body's response to oxidatvie stress and other stressors, as well as helping support the body's immune system, relieving pain, and reducing inflammation in the body.
+With 120 capsules per container, these capsules can help support the body's response to oxidative stress and other stressors, as well as helping support the body's immune system, relieving pain, and reducing inflammation in the body.
 We recommend taking 2 capsules with food, allowing yourself at least 1 hour for the capsules to take effect.